 Here are errors that new traders make when they focus on their account balance instead of their process.

-- When a trade goes against them instead of taking their stop loss, they want to wait for the trade to get back to even.
+- In Trading Psychology, When a trade goes against them instead of taking their stop loss, they want to wait for the trade to get back to even.
 They hate taking the loss due to an ego problem of always wanting to be right.

 - They don’t take profits while they are there and after a reversal hold on stubbornly not wanting to exit a big winning trade with much less profits that were once available.
 They feel like a loser so they want the trade to get back to the old price to show they are a winner.